Overview of Huawei – Company History

 Huawei Technologies Co., Ltd. is a Chinese multinational technology company headquartered in Shenzhen, Guangdong.
 The company was founded in 1987 and it is most well-known for designing, developing, and selling telecommunications equipment and consumer electronics.
 In 2012, they overtook Ericsson as the largest telecommunications manufacturer in the world and over Apple in 2018 as the second-largest manufacturer of smartphones by Samsung.

 Huawei were a later entrant to the Solar Inverter market, but have rapidly gained the top market share position.
-The below graph estimates global market share in 2019 based on international shipments:
+The below graph estimates global market share in 2019 based on international shipments.
+Wood Mackenzie also estimated Huawei to have the largest market share in the APAC region in 2019.

 A Brief Rundown on Solar Inverters